RudraPatelhere/Grp-3_maplelaw-chatbot/README.md

 MAPLELAW is a legal chatbot designed to provide legal information and guidance based on user queries and location.
 The chatbot utilizes **Google Gemini AI** for legal responses and integrates **text-to-speech** functionality to allow users to listen to the responses.

 ## Features
-? **Interactive Chat Interface** – Users can type or speak their legal questions.
+? **Interactive Chat Interface** â€“ Users can type or speak their legal questions.
-? **Location-Based Responses** – Uses geolocation to provide context-aware legal information.
+? **Location-Based Responses** â€“ Uses geolocation to provide context-aware legal information.
-? **Text-to-Speech Support** – Converts responses into audio for a better experience.
+? **Text-to-Speech Support** â€“ Converts responses into audio for a better experience.
-? **Modern UI** – Designed with Bootstrap for a clean and responsive interface.
+? **Modern UI** â€“ Designed with Bootstrap for a clean and responsive interface.
-? **Multi-Platform Support** – Works on desktop and mobile devices.
+? **Multi-Platform Support** â€“ Works on desktop and mobile devices.

 ---